Skip to main content

 • Confirm the policies allow for the refund

-• Confirm the refund
+• Process the refund

 For a customer seeking a refund, consider splitting the task into: